GEOG 571

 • Embed your Google MyMap depicting the landscape into your StoryMap.
 Add at least three points of significance to your map with placemarks and label them accordingly.

-• At least one photo for each point of significance above.
+• At least one photo for each point of significance above, included in the body of the StoryMap (do not embed these photos in your Google MyMap).

 • At least one photo that provides an overview of the landscape.